Last updated on

 - Keep chemicals away from children and pets.

 - Wear the proper safety equipment such as masks, goggles, and gloves when cleaning and handling the pool using chemicals.
+While handling chemicals, it’s crucial to wear gloves with chemical resistance to prevent skin irritation or harm.

 Other useful chemicals include: